Melvin J. Ballard: Apostleship

-When new church president Heber J. Grant was pondering whom to call as an apostle to replace the vacancy caused by the death of his predecessor, Joseph F. Smith, he decided to select his good friend Richard Whitehead Young, as many suspected he would.
+When new church president Heber J. Grant was pondering whom to call as an apostle to replace the vacancy caused by the death of his predecessor, Joseph F. Smith, he decided to select his good friend Richard W. Young, as many suspected he would.
 As Grant met with the Quorum of the Twelve Apostles to announce his decision, he found himself saying that the Lord wanted Melvin J. Ballard to serve in the position.
 Grant used this experience to teach about revelation and to testify that the Lord gives inspiration to the President of the Church.

 Ballard was ordained an apostle and became a member of the Quorum of the Twelve Apostles on January 7, 1919.
 As an apostle, Ballard opened up missionary work in South America in 1925 in Buenos Aires, Argentina.

 Ballard served in the Quorum until his death in Salt Lake City from leukemia.
 Sylvester Q. Cannon was called to fill the vacancy caused by Ballard's death.
 Ballard was buried in Salt Lake City Cemetery.